 If you’re flying in from further afield, the closest major airport is Tampa International Airport.
 From there, you can pick up a car rental and make the trip south to Myakka River.

 Orlando is an alternative destination for flying.
-You may find more flights to Orlando International Airport at a cheaper price, however, the drive to Myakka River State Park will lengthen to three hours.
+You may find more flights to Orlando International Airport at a cheaper price; however, the drive to Myakka River State Park will lengthen to three hours.

-Even closer to the park is Sarasota Bradenton International Airport, although flight options will be more limited than Tampa or Orlando.
+Even closer to the park is Sarasota Bradenton International Airport, although flight options will be more limited than in Tampa or Orlando.